 "There's something very powerful about the word 'reclaim,'" notes Faith, our editorial director over Slack.
 "You're not laying claim to something new, but rather actively taking back something that was already yours."
-Join us, dear Byrdies, in a different objective for 2020.
+Join us, dear Byrdies, in a different objective for 2021.
 Keep scrolling for the things we wish to reclaim this year.

 Hallie Gould, senior editor

 "For me, it has a lot to do with reclaiming the creativity that fuels me.
 As it goes, I've written a lot less this year.
 It's the nature of the career (you do less of it as you progress), but it's what I love about this job and, really, about myself.
 I love words and I love that I'm good at using them.
 I love feeling proud of my work.
 It's also unbelievably cathartic.
 Oftentimes I won't even know how deeply I feel about a certain topic until I'm in the throes of writing about it.
 It's a way to work through my own issues while trying to serve some of yours.
 It's therapy for me and I miss it.
-So, the short answer is I'm reclaiming the writer in me in 2020.
+So, the short answer is I'm reclaiming the writer in me in 2021.
 Expect to hear much more from me."

-Faith Xue, editorial director, trending/creative
+Faith Xue, editorial director

 Lindsey Metrus, senior editor

-Star Donaldson, associate social media editor
+Star Donaldson, social media editor

-Kelly Gallagher, senior social media editor
+Kelly Gallagher, senior social media manager

 "Looking back at this past year, it feels like it was an incredible whirlwind.
 And while I'm so grateful for every opportunity that's come my way, I would be lying if I didn't say I wasn't tired as a result of said whirlwind.
 So, for 2020, I've decided that I'm reclaiming my energy.
 I was recently reminded that we are the only ones who protect our own energy.
 This idea really resonated with me—I often blame things like work, the city I live in or my busy social life as the reasons I feel constantly exhausted.
 When, in reality, it's up to me (and only me) to create boundaries around and prioritize the many ways in which my energy can be drained.
 In order to do this, I'll need to learn to say "no," I'll need to schedule myself time to relax and breathe on a daily basis, I'll need to plan ahead so I'm not running around like a chicken with my head cut off to get things done at the last minute and I'll need to force myself to slow down overall.
 It's not going to be easy but it will be worth it."

-Holly Rhue, associate editor
+Holly Rhue, editor